Graduation and Commencement

 In exceptional circumstances, bachelor's degree candidates may complete up to their final two course, with a maximum of 8 semester course credits of work at another institution, provided they have completed at least 112 credits before leaving Mills, have not reached the transfer credit limit, and have no more than 8 credits which must be outside the major remaining to fulfill the degree.
 The same policy applies to nursing students with no more than 4 remaining credits.

 Students must petition for "In Absentia" status by completing and submitting a Degree Completion Options Petition, which specifies when and where the credits will be completed.
-Payment of the "In Absentia" fee ($300) can be submitted with the petition or charged to the student's account.
+Payment of the "In Absentia" fee (refer to Tuition and Fees for details on charges) can be submitted with the petition or charged to the student's account.
 This non-refundable fee for "In Absentia" status will only be charged if the petition is approved.
 This fee is subject to change.
 Students may be "In Absentia" for a maximum of four semesters.
 A student who does not complete the degree or certificate within two years must apply for readmission to the College.
 In no case will the degree or certificate be granted unless the student has completed all requirements.
 "In Absentia" students are eligible to participate in Commencement.

 Financial obligations to the College must be satisfied for the student to be eligible to apply for "In Absentia" status.